placeholder

 Dr. Maddie Dawsey – Integer Partitions

-In number theory, an integer partition is a way of writing an integer as a decreasing sum of positive integers, and the partition function counts the number of partitions of each integer.
+In number theory, an integer partition is a way of writing an integer as a weakly decreasing sum of positive integers, and the partition function counts the number of partitions of each integer.
 For example, one partition of 5 is 3+2, and there are 7 different partitions of 5.
 The partition function has lots of interesting size, divisibility, and asymptotic properties and is applicable to many other areas of mathematics, including combinatorics, algebra, and representation theory.
 We will explore various properties of partition functions for partitions whose summands are restricted in certain ways.

 Past REU projects include: REU 2022.